MUCodeAcademy/MidlandCode-C14/Module 4 - Backend and Database Design/Week 2/Day 3 - Wednesday/01-ReactPersonalProject.md

 - Utilize some sort of animation.
 This can be one you have already done, but add at least one animation to the page.
 - Feel free to utilize some sort of styling library like MUI or any other one you want.
 - Follow best practices for separation of files and folder structure.
+- Add a database for any information you need to store.
 - Add at least one test.
 If you have extra time, feel free to add more.
     - We'll cover testing next week, so you can wait to do this one
 - Challenge yourself.